Dynamics of magnetization at infinite temperature in a Heisenberg spin chain

 In order to test the KPZ universality conjecture, one needs to study the infinite-time ($t \rightarrow \infty$) and near-equilibrium ($ \mu \rightarrow 0$) limits.
 These limits are experimentally inaccessible.
 However, if there exists a function $f(\mu, t)$ such that the moments are functions of $f(\mu,t)$, then one may be able to extrapolate measured values at finite $\mu$ and $t$ to these unattainable limits.
-We empirically find that the zero crossing of $\mathcal{S}$ scales as $t_0\sim\mu ^{-1.49}$ (SM), suggesting that $\mathcal{S}$ may be a function of $\mu t^{2/3}$.
-Indeed, after excluding the initial transient behavior, $\mathcal{S}$ does appear to be a single-valued function of $\mu t^{2/3}$ (Fig \ref{fig:Fig3}C, SM).
+We empirically find that the zero crossing of $\mathcal{S}$ scales as $t_0\sim\mu ^{-1.49}$ (Fig.~S10) \cite{supplement}, suggesting that $\mathcal{S}$ may be a function of $\mu t^{2/3}$.
+Indeed, after excluding the initial transient behavior, $\mathcal{S}$ does appear to be a single-valued function of $\mu t^{2/3}$ (Figs.\,3B, S10) \cite{supplement}.

 KPZ has been conjectured to apply to high-temperature thermal states at late times, corresponding to taking $\mu\to0$ first and then $t\to\infty$\,(Ref.\,\cite{Ljubotina_PRL_2019}).
 In this case, $P(\mathcal{M})$ should become the Baik-Rains distribution \cite{PrahoferSpohn2000}.
-However, this distribution is skewed (Table \ref{tab:Table1}), whereas our measurements suggest that $\mathcal{S} = 0$ (Fig.~\ref{fig:Fig3}C), as is also dictated by symmetry.
+However, this distribution is skewed (Table \ref{tab:Table1}), whereas symmetry dictates that $\mathcal{S} = 0$, consistent with the trend observed in the experimental data (Fig.~3, A and B).

 One might also search for KPZ universality away from $\mu=0$, corresponding to a different order in taking these noncommuting limits.
 When taking $t\to\infty$ first, the appropriate probability distribution to compare $P(\mathcal{M})$ against is the Tracy Widom (TW) distribution\,\cite{PrahoferSpohn2000}, which has $\mathcal{S}$ of about 0.22.
-This order of limits corresponds to large $\mu t^{2/3}$ in Fig.~\ref{fig:Fig3}C, where we indeed find $\mathcal{S}$ consistent with this distribution, as also seen in earlier experiments \cite{wei2022quantum}.
+This order of limits corresponds to large $\mu t^{2/3}$ in Fig.\,3B, where we indeed find $\mathcal{S}$ consistent with this distribution; averaging over the four rightmost points in Figure 3B, we find $\mathcal{S} = 0.18 \pm 0.02$, consistent to two standard deviations with the TW GUE value, as well as with an earlier experiment, which found $\mathcal{S} = 0.33\pm 0.08$ \cite{wei2022quantum}.
 However, $\mathcal{Q}$ of the TW GUE (Gaussian unitary ensemble) distribution is 0.09, whereas we find $\mathcal{Q} = -0.05\pm 0.02$.
-The emergence of KPZ dynamics in this order of limits is further ruled out by numerical and theoretical predictions that the dynamics become diffusive ($z=2$) on a timescale $t\sim 1/\mu^3$ \,(Refs.\,\cite{Krajnik_PRL_2022, Gopalakrishnan_2023}).
+The emergence of KPZ dynamics in this order of limits is further ruled out by numerical and theoretical predictions that the dynamics become diffusive ($z=2$) at a late time that grows as $t\sim 1/\mu^3$ as $\mu\to0$ \,(Refs.\,\cite{Krajnik_PRL_2022, Gopalakrishnan_2023}).